 We live in the Exponential Era.
 And it’s a headfuck.
 But understanding the principles that drive exponential innovation can help us see the mechanisms driving the changes — and how we can utilise them to build a better world.

-Let’s dive right in with Peter Diamandis’ 6D’s of Exponential Organizations :
+Let’s unpack how that becomes possible, using Peter Diamandis’ 6D’s of Exponential Organizations :

 - Digitalise — Once something becomes digitized, it can be replicated and sold for close to zero cost.

-- Deceive — Doubling in growth seems small at first while the digital technology is in its infancy.
+- Deceive — Doubling in growth appears as slow progress while the digital technology is in its infancy.

-- Disrupt — Doubling in growth of a small technology results in massive, disruptive growth.
+- Disrupt — Doubling in growth of a small technology starts to result in massive, disruptive growth.
 As a result of 30 rounds of doubling, a technology will see about 1 billion-fold growth!
-This is disruptive (think about the massive growth rate of mega pixels in cameras or processor speed in computers.)
+This is highly disruptive to industries (think about the exponential growth rate of megapixels in cameras, or of processor speed in computers.)

 - Demonetise — This is the process by which technologies and services move from costing money to becoming available for free.
 (Enter the Zero Marginal Cost economy.).
 Removing paywalls makes the technology accessible to anyone.

 - Democratise — As a result of digitizing and demonetizing, the services become available for everyone on the planet.
 What’s more, the crowd can comment, iterate and improve the service — that’s crowdsourcing.
 There are 3 billion people connected via the internet today and this will grow to 8 billion people by 2025.
-Free Wi-Fi is everywhere…..we used to have to pay a $1/min.
+Free Wi-Fi is everywhere…..but we used to have to pay a $1/min.

 And here’s a snazzy image summary: